okcomputer93/nodejs-natours/README.md

 # Natours Application

 Built using Nodejs, Express, MongoDB, Mongoose, JS & Vue.
+Includes frontend and backend development.

-## I accomplish most of the challenge on this course:
+## I accomplished most of the proposed challenges on this course:

 ### API:

-- Implement restruction that users can only review a tour that they have actually booked.
+- Implement restriction that users can only review a tour that they have actually booked.
 - Implement nested booking routed.
 - Improve tour dates: add a participants and a soldOut field to each date.
 When a user books, they need to select one of the dates.
 - Implement advanced authentication features: confirm user email, keep users logged in with refresh tokens, implement two-factor authentication.